Asthma Friendly Workplace Award

 Examples of projects that will be considered for award are:

-Environmental policies or new procedures that have positively impacted worksite clean air either inside or outside business.
+Environmental policies or new procedures that have positively impacted worksite clean air either inside or outside the workplace.

 Comprehensive health care coverage to include no or low co-pays on asthma medications.
 Encouragement of employees with asthma to manage medications to reduce medical crisis’s.

 Worksite policies and programs that identify triggers to asthma and eliminate those triggers from the workplace.
-Example: cologne and/or flower policies.
+Example: "smell free zone", cologne and/or flower policies.

 Educational programs provided by healthcare professionals, organizations and others that support identification of asthma and assist in best practices to treat asthma effectively.

-On-site screenings for Asthma within health fairs and or employee new hire medical programs.
+On-site screenings for Asthma with health fairs and/or employee new hire medical programs.

-Family inclusive educational opportunities for families with asthmatic children.
+Family inclusive educational opportunities for families with children who have asthma.

 Click here to apply for this annual award opportunity.